sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 ## 1.1 Requirements

 ### 1.1.1 Phase 1 Requirements
 * Set and get RPCs must be supported.
-Customer will use get RPC to retrieve configurations including FRR and VNET route, and use set PRC to apply new configurations.
+Customer will use get RPC to retrieve configurations including FRR and VNET route, and use set RPC to apply new configurations.
 * SetRequest message must support to incrementally update configuration and fully update configurations.
 * Data models can be SONiC Yang models or CONFIG_DB schema.
 * Ability to configure/read different DBs - ApplDB, ConfigDB, StateDB, CountersDB etc.